Arctic Glacier Income Fund, Arctic Glacier Inc. and Subsidiaries

 A sale transaction for substantially all of the business and assets of the Applicants was approved by the Court, recognized by the U.S. Court and subsequently completed on July 27, 2012.
-The business formerly operated by the Applicants continues to be carried on by the Purchaser, an affiliate of HIG Capital.
+The business formerly operated by the Applicants continues to be carried on by the Purchaser.
 The Monitor is holding the proceeds of the sale transaction for distribution.
 On September 5, 2012, the Court issued an order approving a claims process (the “Claims Process”) to be administered by the Monitor.
 The order also provided a Claims Bar Date of October 31, 2012.

 The Monitor’s Fifteenth Report to Court (May 14, 2014) provides detailed information in respect of the CCAA Plan of Compromise or Arrangement (the “Plan”), the purpose of which is to: permit the settlement and/or determination of all Affected Claims in accordance with orders issued by the Court; provide for the distribution of funds sufficient to satisfy Proven Claims in full, plus any applicable interest; provide for the distribution of any surplus of funds to Unitholders of AGIF; and effect the wind-up and dissolution of certain of the Applicants.
 To facilitate distributions to creditors and Unitholders, the proposed Plan provides for certain reserves to be set aside to deal with unresolved Claims and the remaining administration of the estate.
 The Monitor’s Seventeenth Report (August 26, 2014) describes certain amendments to the Plan, and provides information in support of the Applicants’ motion for an order sanctioning and approving the Plan.

 On September 5, 2014, the Court issued an order (the “Sanction Order”) sanctioning the Plan, and on September 16, 2014, an order was issued by the U.S. Court recognizing the Sanction Order.

 Alvarez & Marsal Canada Inc.